sudoforge/archer/roles/hostname/README.md

 This role performs the following functions:

-- Set the system hostname for the current session
+- Set the desired hostname in `/etc/hostname`
-    - _If it differs from the current hostname_
 - Edit `/etc/hosts`, and ensure the following values are the only values assigned to `127.0.0.1`:
     - `{{ hostname.name }}`